cheerful/freckle-apidocs/content/timers.md

 : *Optional* **string**
 : The description that will be used when the timer is logged.
 Any tags or hashtags will be automatically parsed.

-### A note about logging a timer that isn't paused or currently running
+### Notes

-If the timer is not currently running or paused the response code will be `404`
+* If a project does not have a currently running or paused timer, then the response will return a `404` status code.

 <%= headers 404 %>